naura1835/portfolio/README.md

 ## What I Learned

 What i learned from this project is making the contact form actually send the email to the specified address.
 For that i used EmailJS.

+Also i learned how to animate parts of an SVG which was fun to work with.

 ## Author